Unboxed-Software/solana-course/content/transfer-hook.md

-In this lesson, we'll explore how to implement transfer hooks on-chain and work with them off-chain.
+In this lesson, we'll explore how to implement transfer hooks onchain and work with them off-chain.